no-usefun/todoListApp/README.md

 ---

-## 📌 Future Improvements
+## 📈 Planned Improvements

-- Edit todo functionality
-- Mark todos as completed
+- Add **Mark as Important** functionality
-- Persist data using Local Storage
-- Add filtering (All / Completed / Pending)
-- Improve UI with a component library
-- Deploy on Vercel / Netlify
+- Minor UI/Styling bug fixes
+- UI refinement for better visual hierarchy

 ---

 ## 📄 License

-This project is developed for educational purposes.
+This project is developed for educational and portfolio purposes.